Second-year neuroscience student Christine Loo with Clinical Research Coordinator Danielle Berglund (GCD, 2010)

 - Determining how your expertise can help your student in meeting his/her academic or career goals

-Enrollment in the CBS Mentor Program is limited.
-Mentors will be matched with students based upon preferences indicated in the application and the number of available students.
+Enrollment in the CBS Mentor Program is open throughout the school year.
+Dozens of would-be mentees have been waitlisted and would be open to being matched with a mentor even though the school year is well underway.
 For more information, please contact John Curry, Alumni and Advancement Officer, 612-624-4770, email@example.com.